atlregional/atltransit.org/pages/fares/transfers.md

 It's a little confusing, but there are some restrictions about when you can collect a free transfer, depending on which transit agencies your trip involves.

 ### <i class="fa fa-check"></i> Does your journey involve MARTA?
-* If so, you may transfer for free to (or from) any suburban/express operator.
+* If so, you may transfer for free to (or from) any regional transit operator (except Streetcar).
-* Suburban operators include GCT, CCT, and GRTA Xpress.
+* Regional transit operators include Cobb, Gwinnett and GRTA Xpress.

-### <i class="fa fa-times"></i> Does your journey involve two different suburban services?
+### <i class="fa fa-times"></i> Does your journey involve two different regional/express bus transit operators?
-* Sorry, direct free transfers between suburban/express transit agencies are currently **not allowed**.
+* Sorry, free transfers directly between Cobb, Gwinnett and GRTA is **not allowed**.
-* You must travel on MARTA directly before or after one of the suburban/express transit agencies in order to collect a free transfer.
+* You must start or end your transit trip on MARTA to qualify for a free transfer.

 {% comment %}
 #### Quick Glance at Free Regional Transfers